simeonlavarias/grsee-iot-compliance/README.md

 * **Correct mapping to ISO 27001 and PCI DSS controls**
 * **Audit-readiness through simulated audit scenarios**

----

 ## 🚧 Project Status

-This repository currently contains the **software components** of the system.
-Hardware integration and live sensor testing will be implemented in later stages.

----
+The project is still under development.
+The focus is now on the software components.
+Development of the hardware aspects of the project will be done after.

 ## 👤 Author